All the “Quotes” Winston Churchill Never Said (2)

 Health: Half the world’s work is done by people who don’t feel well. • No attribution.

-- A 1937 draft for a proposed Churchill article by Marshall Diston, a hack writer who wrote draft proposals for Churchill periodical articles.
+- A 1937 draft for a proposed Churchill article by Marshall Diston, who wrote draft proposals for some Churchill articles.
 Martin Gilbert reproduced the draft years ago (OB, CV5 Part 5, 670).
 He showed that Churchill scarcely glanced at it and twice disapproved its publication.
 The original bore none of his usual copious edits.
 This did not prevent scandalous claims that these were Churchill’s words.

 Hell: If you’re going through hell, keep going. •No attribution.